 'Hero Detail' link to the template because users

-They click a hero whether that hero is displayed on the dashboard or in the heroes list.
+they click a hero name, whether the name displays on the dashboard or in the heroes list.

 Revise the HeroDetailComponent

 The template won't change.
-We'll display a hero the same way.
-The big changes are driven by how we get the hero.
+Hero names will display the same way.
+The major changes are driven by how you get hero names.

 HeroDetailComponent should take the